ProactiveProgrammers/debugging-functions-starter/writing/reflection.md

 TODO: Write one paragraph as a complete response to this question.

+### What process do you follow to debug a function?
+How did you develop this process?
+How well does it work?

+TODO: Write one paragraph as a complete response to this question.

 ### Compare and contrast the use of Pytest and the "tests" in these programs

 TODO: Write one paragraph as a complete response to this question.